 Our severe and rare disease franchise is the largest franchise in our pipeline.
-We believe that our antisense technology could offer effective therapies for patients with severe and rare diseases that are life-threatening or fatal and for which there are limited treatment options.
+We believe that our antisense technology could offer effective therapies for patients with severe and rare diseases and neurological disorders that are life-threatening or fatal and for which there are limited treatment options.
 According to the National Institutes of Health, or NIH, there are approximately 5,000 to 8,000 rare diseases, many life-threatening or fatal.
 Unfortunately, patients with many of these severe and rare diseases have few effective therapies available.
 Since most severe and rare diseases are genetic or have a genetic component, parents often pass the disease to their children, creating a legacy of the disease and resulting in profound effects on the family.
+ISIS-SMNRx, the most advanced neurological drug in our pipeline, is now in two Phase 3 studies for the treatment of infants and children with SMA.

 KYNAMRO® (mipomersen sodium) is an oligonucleotide inhibitor of apolipoprotein B-100 synthesis indicated as an adjunct to lipid-lowering medications and diet to reduce low density lipoprotein-cholesterol (LDL-C), apolipoprotein B (apo B), total cholesterol (TC), and non-high density lipoprotein-cholesterol (non-HDL-C) in patients with homozygous familial hypercholesterolemia (HoFH).